mwiedemeyer/SPDeployment/README.md

 * FastMode: Make deployment faster, if destination folder structure already exists and your destination libraries does not require checkin/checkout/publishing
 * Environment : Any string to define an environment
-* Name : Any string to define a name for this site
+* Name : Any string to define a name for this site.
+Must be unique.
 * Url : The target site url
 * (optional) Username : The username or an empty string.
 If it is empty, `spd` will look for `spdeployment.credentials.json` or prompt for it .
 * (optional) Password : The password or an empty string.
 If it is empty, `spd` will look for `spdeployment.credentials.json` or prompt for it.